SPARC-FAIR-Codeathon/SPARClet/README.md

 ### leaflet_addons class

+leaflet_addons wraps the interactive features added by ipyleaflet, which can be extended by extending this class.
+Users can select which interactive features they want to have on the current flatmap.

     add_markers: adds markers to the location of the annotation feature

     hover: allows the user to hover over the flatmap and get real time feedback